Becoming an Optician in Indiana

 Outlook and Salaries for Opticians in Indiana

 Growth in optician jobs in Indiana is huge right now.
-The number of jobs is expected to grow by 8 percent by 2028, a rate that is much faster than average job growth.
-In 2018, there were 2,230 opticians working in the state, but there are expected to be 2,410 by 2028.
-Related fields are also growing, ophthalmic medical technician careers at a rate of 17 percent and optometrist careers at a rate of 9 percent.
+The number of jobs is expected to grow by 6 percent by 2030, a rate that is much faster than average job growth.
+In 2020, 1,760 opticians were working in the state, but there are expected to be 1,870 by 2030.
+Related fields are also growing, with ophthalmic medical technician careers at a rate of 15 percent and optometrist careers at a rate of 11 percent.

 Salaries in Indiana by Occupation